428. Rory vs. Alastair: Are we spending too much on defence?

 I thought actually watching these African leaders, it was pretty obsequious.

-I mean the truth about the Nobel Peace Prize, anybody with a, you know, any sense of the state of the world right now is going to say it is a total absurdity.
+I mean, the truth about the Nobel Peace Prize, anybody with a, you know, any sense of the state of the world right now is going to say it is a total absurdity.

 Added to which, not least because of which is sometimes called the Richard Holbrook principle, the Nobel Committee basically thinks if you openly, overtly campaign to get the Nobel Peace Prize or talk about your own strengths and why you should get it, it makes it less likely that you will get it.

-This is like a global intimidation campaign of these five people on the committee that I vetted last week.
+But he will be saying, yeah, but I break all the rules.
+This is like a global intimidation campaign of these five people on the committee that I've entered last week.

+But he's co-opting all these other leaders.
 And here's one: Nick Thomas Simmons, the British minister, was on the radio recently.

 And I actually think he's a very, I think he's actually a very good minister.
+And he's done all the kind of European negotiations and that sort of thing.

 But at the end of the interview, it was thrown at him: you know, Benjamin Netanyahu has said that Trump should get the Nobel Peace Prize.
+Do you agree?

 And of course, as we get closer to the state visit, which has now been announced for September, they're all going to get asked this.

-So by advice to the British government, have a line ready.
+So, my advice to the British government, have a line ready, make sure it is not yes,

-make sure that it's something that Trump could maybe not take as a total rejection.
+but make sure that it's something that Trump could maybe not take as a total rejection.

-Let me just weave these two ideas that you've got together, which is Trump obsequious.
+Let me just weave these two ideas that you've got together, which is Trump obsequious Nobel Peace Prize and Defence Spending.
+The truth is that Trump

-a contributor, massive contributor, to global conflict because,
+a contributor, massive contributor, to global conflict because

 in essence, the peace that existed since the Second World War was based on a rules-based international order, NATO, the UN, US as a global policeman, and a sense that you did not invade neighbors and that certain kinds of things were not acceptable.